 Used boards are also available for sale in many areas.
 Because of the country’s long and consistent waves, there are often travelers in the area looking to sell their used boards before they return home.
 So it’s possible to buy a board second-hand when you arrive and then sell it to some other lucky surfer as you leave.

 (Check out the Skyscanner app to compare the best flight prices for El Salvador before you go!)

 El Salvador is a remarkably easy country to travel to.
 There are several non-stop flights from both Houston and Las Angeles available, and once you’ve arrived, the country is very easy to navigate via public or private transportation.
 It’s also generally a pretty cheap country to travel in.
-Busses, car rentals, and hotel stays are all relatively affordable.
+Buses, car rentals, and hotel stays are all relatively affordable.

 Like any adventure travel trip, a surf trip to El Salvador does come with some potential risks.
 While El Salvador has had some issues with gang activity in the past, the country has been working hard to combat this, and in general, the more surfing-oriented parts of the country are much safer than urban centers.

 Beyond surfing, El Salvador has a lot to offer.
 On your down days explore the tropical delights the country has to offer.
 El Salvador’s mangos are world-famous, and their peak corresponds well with surf season.
 El Salvador is also home to excellent seafood culture, it’s hard to find fresher fish, shrimp, and lobster than what’s available from El Salvador’s oceanside vendors.
-El Salvador is also home to rich history, with some of the most well-preserved Mayan ruins in the world.
-So when you need give your body a break from surfing, grab some fresh seafood, and hike through the remnants of a thousands of year old civilization.
+El Salvador is also home to a rich history, with some of the most well-preserved Mayan ruins in the world.
+So when you need to give your body a break from surfing, grab some fresh seafood, and hike through the remnants of a thousands of years old civilization.

 But the highlight of El Salvador remains the surfing, from popular, world-class waves, to undiscovered hits, El Salvador has something for everyone.